Francescolis/Xpandables.Net/System.Optionals/README.md

 ## 📋 Overview

-`System.Optionals` provides a robust `Optional<T>` type that explicitly represents the presence or absence of a value without using null references.
+`Xpandables.Optionals` provides a robust `Optional<T>` type that explicitly represents the presence or absence of a value without using null references.
 The library includes functional operations (`Map`, `Bind`, `Empty`), LINQ query syntax support, async extensions, operator overloads, and source-generated JSON serialization for AOT compatibility.

 Built for .NET 10 with C# 14 extension members, this package enables writing safer, more expressive code by making the absence of values explicit in your type system.